ChaseRensberger/typstscript/examples/a-real-pain-intro.typ

   He is on his phone, leaving a message for someone.
 ]

-#dialogue("DAVID")[
+#dialogue_block[
+  #character("DAVID")
-  Hey Benji, it's me.
+  #line[Hey Benji, it's me.
 I'm just leaving my apartment.
 Remember we gotta be there three hours early.
-Just ring me when you get this.
+Just ring me when you get this.]
 ]

 #scene("EXT.
 BQE - DAY")